• Skip to primary navigation

 Contents

 When I make my own toothpaste, I usually keep it very basic.
 Just bentonite clay, coconut oil, and essential oils.
-But every now and then I love adding some extras (find my complete toothpaste ingredients list here)!
+But every now and then I love adding some extras (find my complete toothpaste ingredients list in my DIY Toothpaste Guide here)!

 Ingredients